 The final reason patients may desire implant removal and replacement are due to implants that have ruptured or following the development of capsular contracture.
 Implant rupture can be diagnosed clinically in patients who have saline implants as their breasts will deflate much like a tire over a two week period.

 The deflation time is dependent on the severity of the rupture.
 Silicone implant ruptures can be much more subtle initially.
 This is because even despite a rupture of the shell, the silicone jelly tends to be kept within the formed scar tissue around the implant called the capsule.

 A large subset of silicone implant ruptures is diagnosed following the age of 40 when patients start to have annual or every other year mammograms.
 A ruptured implant is often detected on mammography and can be confirmed by MRI if mammography is unequivocal.

-Capsular contracture refers to the development of a thickened capsule scar around the implants.
+In breast augmentation revision surgery, capsular contracture refers to the development of a thickened capsule scar around the implants.
 The reason for the capsule thickening is multifold.
 There is an early capsular contracture caused by contaminants such as powder in the surgical glove, bacterial contamination, or bleeding into the breast pocket.

 A more common cause of capsular contracture is microscopic oozing of the silicone jelly out of the implant shell which occurs over decades following micro-tears of the outer shell.